 Maybe you know you desire a break, a change, but you’re not quite sure what you want to do?
 Let us share our top tips on how you can clearly define your goals, and begin planning the trip of a lifetime.

-Notice the difference between what you want and what you need
+Notice the difference between what you want vs. what you need

 There’s a balance when it comes to goal setting.
 Sometimes what we want and what we need can be totally different things during the planning stage.
 Maybe you really, really want adventure, but you’re craving rest and stillness?
 The balance between your physical and mental health can be a key focus for your time away from the office.
 A sabbatical can provide ample opportunity to reduce stress, reassess your priorities and realize your aspirations.